Key takeaways

 The reason for the trip.
 Practical sequencing:

-• 5:15-5:30am on the platform.
-Sunrise time varies: 5:30am in summer, 6:30am in midwinter, around 6am at the spring and autumn equinoxes.
-Local hotel front desks post tomorrow's exact time.
+- 5:15–5:30am on the platform.
+Sunrise varies: 5:30am in summer, 6:30am in midwinter, around 6am at the equinoxes.
+Hotel front desks post tomorrow’s exact time.

-• Hot tea sellers set up on the platform 10-15 minutes before sunrise — ¥10-20 a cup, cash, the small comfort that anchors the whole pre-dawn wait.
+- Hot tea sellers set up on the platform 10–15 minutes before sunrise — ¥10–20 a cup, cash.

-• The cloud sea (云海) forms below the summit on roughly 50-70% of clear-weather mornings spring/autumn, 30-40% in summer, 60-70% in winter.
-The summit sits above the cloud line on those mornings and you watch sunrise hit the sea while you stand above it.
+- The cloud sea (云海) forms below the summit on roughly 50–70% of clear-weather mornings spring/autumn, 30–40% in summer, 60–70% in winter.

 Mt Emei and Leshan Giant Buddha are listed as a single UNESCO World Heritage site (ID 779) for a reason: they sit 35km apart and have shared Buddhist heritage for over a millennium.
 The natural sequence:

-• Day 1 morning — Chengdu South → Emeishan HSR (1h25m).
-Arrive Baoguo Temple by lunch.
+| Day 1 morning | Chengdu South → Emeishan HSR (1h25m).
+Arrive Baoguo Temple by lunch. |

-• Day 1 afternoon — Bus + Jinding cable car to the summit.
-Settle into Jinding hotel by 4-5pm.
+| Day 1 afternoon | Bus + Jinding cable car to the summit.
+Settle into the Jinding hotel by 4–5pm. |

-• Day 1 evening — Golden hour at the gilded Samantabhadra statue, dinner, early bed.
+| Day 1 evening | Golden hour at the gilded Samantabhadra statue, dinner, early bed. |

-• Day 2 dawn — Sunrise on the summit, 5:30-6:30am.
+| Day 2 dawn | Sunrise on the summit, 5:30–6:30am. |

-• Day 2 morning — Descend cable car + bus to Baoguo.
-Optional Wannian Temple stop (cable car branches off).
+| Day 2 morning | Descend cable car + bus to Baoguo.
+Optional Wannian Temple stop (the cable car branches off). |

-• Day 2 afternoon Emeishan Station → Leshan by HSR (15m, ¥18) or 50-minute taxi.
-Boat tour of the 71m Tang-dynasty Giant Buddha (carved 713-803 CE), the largest stone Buddha in the world.
+| Day 2 afternoon | Emeishan Station → Leshan by HSR (15m, ¥18) or 50-min taxi.
+Boat tour of the 71m Tang-dynasty Giant Buddha (carved 713–803 CE), the largest stone Buddha in the world. |

-• Day 2 evening — Leshan → Chengdu South HSR (50m, ¥54).
-Back in Chengdu by 8-9pm.
+| Day 2 evening | Leshan → Chengdu South HSR (50m, ¥54).
+Back in Chengdu by 8–9pm. |

-This is the strongest cultural pairing available from Chengdu and most English-language tour packages structure themselves around it.
-If you only have one day, pick Leshan over Mt Emei (the Buddha boat is doable in a half day and you don't miss the headline experience the way you do with a Mt Emei day-only).
+This is the strongest cultural pairing available from Chengdu, and most English-language tour packages structure themselves around it.
+If you only have one day, pick Leshan over Mt Emei — the Buddha boat is doable in a half day and you don’t miss the headline experience the way you do with a Mt Emei day-only.

-Tickets, cable cars, and the foreign-payment reality
+Tickets, cable cars, and the payment reality

-• Mountain entrance ticket: ¥160 peak (Apr 16 - Oct 14) / ¥110 off-peak.
+| Mountain entrance | ¥160 peak / ¥110 off-peak | Peak = Apr 16 – Oct 14.
 Valid 2 days.
-Real-name (实名制) — bring your passport.
+Real-name (实名制) — bring your passport. |

-• Jinding cable car (Leidongping ↔ summit): ¥120 round-trip / ¥65 one-way (descend on foot if you have knees and 2 hours)
+| Jinding cable car | ¥120 RT / ¥65 one-way | Leidongping ↔ summit.
+Descend on foot if you have knees and 2 hours. |

-• Wannian cable car (separate, mid-mountain): ¥100 round-trip / ¥65 one-way
+| Wannian cable car | ¥100 RT / ¥65 one-way | Separate, mid-mountain (zone 2). |

 Cash, Alipay, and where foreign cards fail

-When to go (and when to absolutely skip)
+When to go (and when to skip)

-• Late April through May: cherry blossoms at mid-mountain, waterfalls running full from spring melt, comfortable 8-15°C base / 0-8°C summit, 60-70% clear sunrise mornings.
-Best overall.
+| Late April–May | Best overall.
+Cherry blossoms mid-mountain, full waterfalls, 8–15°C base / 0–8°C summit, 60–70% clear sunrise mornings. |

-• September through mid-October: post-monsoon clarity, golden larch and maple on upper slopes, cool but not cold.
-Avoid October 1-7 Golden Week — Jinding cable car queues hit 2+ hours and overnight rates double.
+| Sep–mid-Oct | Post-monsoon clarity, golden larch and maple on the upper slopes, cool but not cold.
+Avoid Oct 1–7 Golden Week. |

-• July-August: avoid.
-Monsoon fog blanks the summit on roughly 60% of mornings; the cloud sea you came for is replaced with featureless gray.
-Heavy summer rain also makes some mid-mountain trails slippery.
+| July–August | Avoid.
+Monsoon fog blanks the summit on roughly 60% of mornings; heavy rain makes some mid-mountain trails slippery. |

-• November to March: clear blue-sky sunrise mornings (best statistical odds of Buddha's Halo) but summit lows -15°C; snow can close the upper cable car for days.
-Doable for cold-weather travelers; not for first-timers.
+| Nov–March | Clear blue-sky mornings (best odds of Buddha’s Halo) but summit lows -15°C; snow can close the upper cable car for days.
+Not for first-timers. |

-Practical tips for foreign travelers
+Practical for foreign travelers

 Monkey rules (take seriously)

-• Don't make eye contact, don't smile (showing teeth reads as a threat), don't turn your back to a close macaque
+- Don’t make eye contact, don’t smile (showing teeth reads as a threat), don’t turn your back to a close macaque.

 Layered clothing and altitude

-Monastery vegetarian meals
+Monastery vegetarian meals & English signage

 Is Mt Emei worth visiting from Chengdu?